 The Act includes permanency principles which we need to consider at all phases of the child protection continuum.
 They are:

-Positive, loving, trusting and nurturing relationships with significant others, which may include the young person’s parents, siblings, carers and guardians.
+Positive, loving, trusting and nurturing relationships with significant others, which may include the young person’s parents, siblings, carers, guardians and friends.

 For transition to adulthood, we need to support relationships with carers and family to ensure young people have a range of people as part of their safety and support network.

-Safe, stable living arrangements with connections to the young person’s community, meeting the young person’s needs.
+Safe, stable living arrangements with connections to the young person’s community, that meets the young person’s needs.

 For transition to adulthood, young people will have a stable carer, guardian or parent to live with or their own place for independent living.